 3. Go to the back of the park first and work towards the front.

-5. Pre-purchase real tickets, not vouchers.
-All of our tickets to the major theme parks are actual, gate ready tickets so you will be able to go straight into the park rather than queue to exchange a voucher for a ticket.
+4. Pre-purchase real tickets, not vouchers.
+All of our tickets to the major theme parks are actual, gate ready tickets which are delivered digitally to your inbox so you will be able to go straight into the park rather than queue to exchange a voucher for a ticket.
 It is always better value to pre-purchase.

 6. Avoid US School holidays if you can.
 Spring break tends to be at the beginning of our Easter school holidays and US schools usually go back during the 3rd week of August but there are other holidays to watch out for also; for example, Thanksgiving Weekend is usually the third weekend of November and the parks are packed from Thursday to Sunday.
 If you can visit in September, you won’t queue long for a single ride and you’ll also probably get great weather.